JuliaLang/julia/doc/src/manual/types.md

 The `::` operator can be used to attach type annotations to expressions and variables in programs.
 There are two primary reasons to do this:

-1. As an assertion to help confirm that your program works the way you expect.
+1. As an assertion to help confirm that your program works the way you expect, and
 2. To provide extra type information to the compiler, which can then improve performance in some cases.